omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 The main goal of the product is to give communities a means to create scalable points and rewards systems in a trustless manner.
 Due to technical limitations, the public blockchain infrastructure such as Ethereum cannot handle the required load of the modern points applications, thus a corresponding scaling solution should be introduced.

 Community Points Engine (CPE) is a working proof of concept application that utilizes OMG Network as a trustless, high throughput settlement rail for community points transactions.
 The full demonstration consists of a working application, and this document which contains details on how special claim, burn, and subscription transactions can be implemented on the network.
 We demonstrate a full picture of how end users can have true ownership of community points and transact them in a manner that is fast, fee-less, trustless, and usable.
-All with the security guarantee offered by Ethereum blockchain.
+All with the security guarantee offered by the Ethereum blockchain.

 The demonstration consists of 5 different components:
 1. Community Points Client: a chrome plugin that simulates client application that demonstrates Web 2.0 usability